cstrawberry/predictive-universe/docs/paper/appendices/appendix_t_electroweak_hierarchy.md

 # Appendix T: A Substrate-First Derivation of the Electroweak Scale

 **Abstract**
 We derive the electroweak/Planck hierarchy from first principles within the Predictive Universe (PU) framework by constructing a macroscopic effective potential directly from microscopic Minimal Predictive Unit (MPU) dynamics.
-The emergent scalar order parameter is a block average of a bounded, $\mathbb{Z}_2$-symmetric local observable defined from MPU primitives, which we construct via a physically-motivated ansatz to possess the quantum numbers of the Higgs vacuum expectation value.
+The emergent scalar order parameter is a block average of a bounded, $\mathbb{Z}_2$-symmetric local observable defined from MPU primitives.
+We construct a concrete instance of this observable via a physically-motivated ansatz, demonstrating it can possess the necessary quantum numbers (e.g., $SU(2)_L$ triplet proxy) to track the Higgs vacuum expectation value.
 Using large-deviation theory, the effective potential is obtained as the difference of (i) a constrained operational/communication cost and (ii) a predictive-information benefit.
 A key geometric feature—an area law for inter-block penalties—introduces a boundary mass term that competes with a logarithmically destabilizing bulk drift.
 Wilsonian block recursion yields an emergent critical scale $\ell^*$ at which the quadratic curvature (mass) changes sign, triggering spontaneous symmetry breaking.
 We derive the Renormalization Group (RG) flow, correctly separating the logarithmic running of the bulk mass from the geometric dilution ($1/\ell$) of the boundary term.
 The resulting vacuum expectation value satisfies $v \simeq \zeta/(\ell^*\delta)$, yielding an exponential hierarchy $v/M_{Pl}$ from logarithmic renormalization.
 All coefficients are expressed in terms of MPU cumulants, mixed cumulants with the bulk cost density, and boundary cumulants arising from the ND–RID link geometry.
 We provide explicit MPU-native constructions and formulas for these coefficients, along with a closed-form solution for $\ell^*$ using the Lambert–$W$ function.
 A monotonicity argument based on emergent ferromagnetic correlations justifies the sign flip of the bulk mass.
 We compare this mechanism to Coleman–Weinberg, technicolor, and supersymmetry, highlighting the distinctive prediction $\partial \ln v/\partial \ln C_{\max} > 0$.
 This derivation is a key component of the framework's ability to explain the Standard Model's structure from first principles.

 ---